SwatiRao07/realty-return-calculator/docs/TASKLIST.md

 - Harmonized `Payment` and `CashFlowEntry` type definitions across `src/types/project.ts`, `src/utils/csvExport.ts`, and `PaymentsCashFlow.tsx`.
 - Ensured edit/delete buttons in `PaymentsTable.tsx` are grouped as per user preference.
 - Updated README.md with project-specific information.

+## Intern Tasks (new)
+- Integrate the import  with AI instead  of a strict CSV
+- Save each project in a FireBase backend
+-